metrodao/voting-connectors/apps/token-wrapper/readme.md

 This version was published to aragonPM as `token-wrapper.hatch.aragonpm.eth`.

+The current version of the contract includes hooks, and has not been audited yet.
+It was published as `hooked-token-wrapper.open.aragonpm.eth`.

 ## Caveats

 In efforts to save gas costs and space to introduce the checkpointing, token amounts are limited to `uint192`.
 This should not pose a problem for any token, but as `uint192` supports a _very_ large range of numbers, but the TokenWrapper will stop accepting deposits once if it hits `2^192 - 1`.

 ## Installation Tutorial

-**Prerequisites:** [aragonCLI](https://hack.aragon.org/docs/cli-intro) is needed to install the Token Wrapper into a DAO.
+**Prerequisites:** [aragonCLI](https://hack.aragon.org/docs/cli-intro) is needed to install the Hooked Token Wrapper into a DAO.
 Also note that you may have to change `--env aragon:rinkeby` for `--env aragon:mainnet` if the organization is on mainnet.

 ### 1. The first step is to install the Token Wrapper into your DAO:

 ```
-dao install <DAO address> token-wrapper.hatch.aragonpm.eth --app-init-args <token address> <wrapped token name> <wrapped token symbol> --env aragon:rinkeby
+dao install <DAO address> hooked-token-wrapper.open.aragonpm.eth --app-init-args <token address> <wrapped token name> <wrapped token symbol> --env aragon:rinkeby
 ```

 The `token address` is the address of the ERC20 token you would like to "wrap" into an organizational token.